garethcmurphy/panosc-portal-demo-deployment/README.md

 - A kubernetes cluster with Helm 3 (see https://helm.sh/docs/intro/install/)
 - A private Docker registry with no authentication (see https://docs.docker.com/registry/deploying/)

+Note: Instead of deploying a kubernetes cluster, you can use docker desktop on Mac or Windows.
+In that case, you have to use your localhost IP address for all connection to a container instead of the displayed IP

 ## Installation
 To deploy the portal, you need to clone this project to your kubernetes cluster and connect to a user that is a member of the docker group.<br/>